merendemir/annualPermit/README.md

 - If the annual permit is not approved, it is not deducted from the employee's annual permit period.
 - The number of annual leave that the employee will be entitled to according to the period of work each year can be set in the application.yml file.
 - Weekends (Saturday, Sunday) and public holidays are not counted as Permit.
-- As soon as the service starts to work, it pulls the official holidays in Turkey from **https://api.ubilisim.com/resmitatiller/** and keeps it in its memory as a list.
+- As soon as the service starts to work, it pulls the public holidays in Turkey from **https://api.ubilisim.com/resmitatiller/** and keeps it in its memory as a list.
 - New employees can take up to 5 working days off as an advance.
 This application is valid for the first year only.
 - When permission requests are created, they are in the status of `PENDING`, after admin approval. then it drops to `APPROVED` or `DENIED` status.